Hanover, Pennsylvania: Education

-R H Sheppard Museum - Diesel engine museum with wide array of exhibits.
-Audio tour available in English and Spanish.

-Eichelberger Performing Arts Center - The former high school built in 1896, now in the former auditorium.
-It hosts many shows and events throughout the year.

 Transportation

 The Hanover area is served by Pennsylvania Routes 94, 194, 116, and 216.
-Route 94 (Carlisle Street/Pike and Baltimore Street/Pike) intersects with Route 194 at the square and extends north to Carlisle, PA and south to Baltimore, MD.
-Route 194 (Broadway/Abbottstown Pike and Frederick Street/Hanover Pike) intersects with Route 94 and Route 116 at the square and extends north to Dillsburg, PA and south to Frederick, MD.
-Route 116 (York Street/Road and High Street/Hanover Road) overlaps Route 194 and runs through the square for three blocks.
-It extends west to Gettysburg, PA and east to Spring Grove, PA.
-Route 216 (Blooming Grove Road) branches southwest off of Route 116 and runs through Codorus State Park.
+Route 94 intersects with Route 194 at the square and extends north to Carlisle, Pennsylvania and south to Baltimore.
+Route 194 intersects with Route 94 and Route 116 at the square and extends north to Dillsburg, Pennsylvania and south to Frederick, Maryland.
+Route 116 overlaps Route 194 and runs through the square for three blocks.
+It extends west to Gettysburg, Pennsylvania and east to Spring Grove, Pennsylvania.
+Route 216 branches southwest off of Route 116 and runs through Codorus State Park.

-Hanover is served by 4 routes of the Rabbit Transit bus system.
-Route #16 connects Downtown Hanover to Downtown York.
-An unnumbered route transports employees from York to Hanover.
-Route #21 connects Downtown Hanover with North Hanover and the Homewood Retirement Village.
-Route #22 connects Downtown Hanover with North Hanover and South Hanover.
+Hanover is served by four routes of the Rabbit Transit bus system.